|Here are some of our monsters and one of our menus.|

 |Each item on this menu cost one cube.|

-Then, I called up 4 students at a time and I gave them each 5 cubes to use as money.
+Then, I called up 4 students at a time and I gave them each 5 cubes, counters, or plastic coins to use as money.

 |Each of the 4 children I met with used a different|